 English as an Additional Language

-As a state boarding school, we accept students who have a British or EEA passport or have the right to reside in the UK.
+As a state boarding school, the state pays for the education, so all applicants must have a British or Irish passport or have leave to remain in the UK.

 This means that we welcome English as an Alternative Language (EAL) students into Years 7, 8 and 9.
 In order to complete GCSE or A Level examinations, EAL students over the age of 15 are required to have at least a ‘good’ level of verbal and written English.